Icelandic phrases

 Good morning / Good afternoon

-The most common greeting heard in Iceland is “Góðan daginn”, translating to “good day” in English.
+The most common greeting heard in Iceland is “Góðan daginn”, which translates to “good day” in English.
 This phrase is pronounced “go-than-n die-in” and is a polite and friendly way to greet people around Iceland.

 Hello

-You can also say “Hæ” or “Halló”, which are not dissimilar from English “hi” and “hello” respectively.
+You can also say “Hæ” or “Halló”, which are quite similar to the English “hi” and “hello.”

 Goodbye